Phd Project

 Description of the project:

-The development of research in the chemical field is of crucial importance in today's society, since chemistry plays an essential role in all the technical-scientific challenges that humanity is called to face in the 21st century, from energy to health, from environmental protection to food sustainability.
+The development of research in the chemical field is of crucial importance in today's society because chemistry plays an essential role in all the technical-scientific challenges that humanity is called to face in the 21st century, from energy to health, from environmental protection to food sustainability, from atmospheric science to astrochemistry.
 Chemistry is also fundamental in many very important sectors for the Italian economy, such as textiles, cosmetics, materials for new technologies in mobility and construction.
-To respond to these challenges, it is necessary to train researchers who certainly have a strong competence in the field of chemistry, but also creativity, originality and management skills, as well as a strong aptitude to tackle aspects that require multidisciplinarity, where the challenges are most played. previously mentioned.
-In this context, the two proposing Departments, namely the "Giacomo Ciamician" Department of Chemistry and the "Toso Montanari" Department of Industrial Chemistry, are able to provide an international level research environment - increasingly up to date with the transfer of the laboratories to the new headquarters and the new infrastructural investments - which covers all the chemical sectors and which actively interacts with the other scientific and technological areas.
-Thanks to this context, as evidenced by recent experience, the PhD Program in Chemistry is able to train PhDs ready to respond to current scientific and technological challenges and who compete successfully in the labor market also at an international level.
+To respond to these challenges, it is necessary to train researchers who have a strong competence in the field of chemistry, but also creativity, originality and management skills, as well as a strong aptitude to tackle aspects that require multidisciplinarity, where the challenges are most played.
+In this context, the two proposing Departments, namely the Department of Chemistry "Giacomo Ciamician" and the Department of Industrial Chemistry "Toso Montanari", are able to provide an international level research environment.
+Both departments have recently moved to the new headquarter with state-of-the-art laboratories and infrastructuresthat cover all the chemical areas which actively interact with the other scientific and technological areas.
+Thanks to this context, as evidenced by recent experience, the PhD Program in Chemistry is able to train PhDs ready to respond to current scientific and technological challenges and who compete successfully in the labor market in Italy and worldwide.

 Foto di Matteo Di Giosia